Connect Configuration Manager to Azure Monitor

 Update Log Analytics workspace connection properties

-- In Configuration Manager, navigate to Cloud Services, then select OMS Connector to open the OMS Connection Properties page.
+- In the Administration workspace of Configuration Manager, select Cloud Services and then select OMS Connector to open the OMS Connection Properties page.

 - On this page, click the Azure Active Directory tab to view your Tenant, Client ID, Client secret key expiration.
 Verify your Client secret key if it has expired.